se1exin/Cleanarr/README.md

 A simple UI to help find and delete duplicate and sample files from your Plex server.

-> Note: At this time only Plex Movie Libraries are supported.
+> Note: At this time only Plex Content Libraries are supported.

 > **Important Note: A maximum of 50 results are shown at a time to avoid Plex timeouts**